rezakaramad/micro-idp/README.md

-# tiny-idp
+# micro-idp
-A tiny but practical Internal Developer Platform running on local Kubernetes.
+A micro Internal Developer Platform for local Kubernetes.